Youngs Creek Hydro Power Project, United States of America

 The Youngs Creek hydro power project is being undertaken to utilise smaller water resources and increase renewable power production in the US.
 The Federal Energy Regulatory Commission (FERC) issued the licence for the construction of the power plant to Hydro West Group in May 1992.

 The project received section 401 water quality certification in February 1992 and was revised in November 18, 1993.
-Plant construction began during 1993-94 but was put on hold due to the unstable energy market.
+Plant construction began during 1993-1994 but was suspended due to the unstable energy market.

 In October 2008, the project was acquired by SNOPUD.
-Following the acquisition, the project's property, along with FERC licence, permissions and certifications, was transferred to SNOPUD.
+Following the acquisition, the project’s property was transferred to SNOPUD, along with FERC licence, permissions and certifications.

 SNOPUD proposed to resume the construction of the facility in September 2008.
 The construction was reinitiated by considering the increasing needs of renewable power in the north-west of the US.